logankopas/tkdkop.github.io/content/about/index.md

 Hi, my name is Logan, and you're reading my personal blog.

-I describe myself as a software generalist, and I spend my time tending to plants and hiking with my dogs.
+I like to write software (the closer to the metal, the more fun), play with data, and I spend my time tending to plants and hiking with my dogs.

 ## Socials